-As of December 31, 2020, our cash and cash equivalents were \$12.0 million.
-We expect that our existing cash and cash equivalents, including the cash received in the merger with Longevity, the sale of our common shares and the receipt from an overdraft facility, all in March 2021, will be sufficient to fund our operations through the second quarter of 2022.
-For further information, see the Subsequent Events note that accompanies our audited consolidated financial statements included elsewhere in this Annual Report on Form 20-F.
+As of December 31, 2021, our cash and cash equivalents were \$21.0 million.
+We expect that our existing cash and cash equivalents, will be sufficient to fund our operations into the fourth quarter of 2022.
+For further information, see the notes to our consolidated financial statements included elsewhere in this Annual Report.

-We currently anticipate that we will require approximately \$35.4 million for research and development activities over the course of the next 18 months based on the execution of existing programs but also dependent on exchange rates.
-We also anticipate that we will require approximately \$23.6 million for general and administrative costs over such 18-month period, which consists primarily of expenditures for staff costs, legal and other professional fees, patent costs and other administrative expenses.
-We also estimate receiving approximately \$9.0 million in cash for research and development tax credit refunds over this 18-month period.
+We currently anticipate that we will require approximately \$27.6 million for research and development activities over the course of the next 18 months based on the execution of existing programs but also dependent on exchange rates.
+We also anticipate that we will require approximately \$18.3 million for general and administrative costs over such 18-month period, which consists primarily of expenditures for staff costs, legal professional and insurance fees, patent costs and other administrative expenses.
+We also estimate receiving approximately \$9.7 million in cash for research and development tax credit refunds over this 18-month period.
+We anticipate making \$2.3 million of payments towards loans and interest during this period.